Circular walk from The Rumps to Polzeath

 Both Common Dolphins and Bottle-nosed Dolphins are quite frequently encountered off Cornwall.
 Bottle-nosed Dolphins are the species found in marine parks and are the saloon car of the dolphin world: quite large (adults are 7-12ft long), plain grey and tend to cruise at fairly low speeds though they can do short bursts of over 30km/h.
 Common Dolphins are their sports car cousins: a little smaller (adults are 6-8ft long) with a flashy hourglass-shaped "go faster" stripe of gold at the front and light grey at the back and can swim up to 60km/h.
 The considerable intelligence of dolphins includes the ability to learn new behaviours from each other and cooperate with other dolphins or even human fishermen to catch fish.

-16. From the rock outcrop, follow the coast path around the headland and into the bay towards Polzeath, passing through some pedestrian gates in fences along the way until you reach a signpost at the back of the narrow inlet of Pentire Haven.
+19. From the rock outcrop, follow the coast path for roughly three quarters of a mile around the headland and into the bay towards Polzeath, passing through some pedestrian gates in fences along the way until you reach a signpost at the back of the narrow inlet of Pentire Haven.

 The middle of the three islands around the Camel Estuary, which is almost exactly 1km offshore from Pentire Point, is called Newland and is home to seabirds such as cormorants and shags.
 The reef which surrounds the island contains some large gullies over 10 metres deep and some Pink Sea Fans several metres in height.